77063code/aaliya-gallery/README.md

 7. Delete all images from collection and reupload images for cmeitest to test the new bucket is working
 8. Corrected a bug in app.js when confirm code was 0

+UPLOAD-FORMS
+WHAT ALL NEED TO DO
+1. Create a form to upload images

+STEPS
+1. Create a new html page and based on the user login show all the images the user has already uploaded